The Ultimate Guide to SLI/SLO

 Usage example

-The output Excel file is then copied into a spreadsheet or similar and discussions are held.
+The output Excel file is transcribed into a spreadsheet or similar and discussions are held.

 Things to check first